 There is a common notion these days that meditation is an adjunct to the health professions.
 Sure, meditation can be helpful in that way.
 Often the methods are limited, like visualising pleasant fantasies or listening to apps or CDs.
 Sometimes, that is a good way to start… even though it is limited.
 Usually people only start that way because they don’t know about anything else, and it is easy, easy because superficial.

-All minds benefit from any meditation – though probably not much from the more limited methods.
-Meditation, taught from a traditional understanding, is about uncovering the processes by which the mind delivers a virtual experience of reality instead of a direct experience – high functioning minds get even better for seeing that.
+All minds benefit from any meditation – though probably not much from the limited methods.
+Meditation, taught from a traditional understanding, is about uncovering the processes by which the mind delivers a virtual experience of reality instead of a direct experience – and a high functioning mind gets even better for seeing that.

 Stillness is an essential tool